GregLivin/Gregory-Livingston-ITAI1378-Portfolio/ComputerVision-ITAI1378/VisionTalk-Image-Captioning/README.md

 ├── VisionTalk_Image_Captioning.ipynb
 ├── README.md
 └── results/
-Notebook – All code and explanations
+VisionTalk_Image_Captioning.ipynb – All code, explanations, and caption-generation steps

-results/ – Example images and captions
+results/ – Example images and generated captions

 4. How to Run
 A. Google Colab (recommended)